raisulchowdhury/30-Days-Of-Python/07_Day_Sets/07_sets.md

 ### Adding Items to a Set

-Once a set is created we cannot change any items and we can also add additional items.
+Once a set is created we cannot change any items but we can add additional items.

 - Add one item using _add()_